SyntaxeQL/syntaxe/README.md

   Day In
   <br/>
   <br/>
-  Checks if day value is in provided day range
+  Checks if day value matches any entry in provided day array
 </td>
 <td align="left">